zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 The survey optimization framework is modularized into separate scripts.
 These are the scripts used below and the sections following are the order in which the optimization is conducted.
-As of now, there are no high-level wrapper functions that may ease wider general use.
+Refer to the wiki page for more detail on each script.

 [optimization_data.R](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA/blob/master/analysis_scripts/optimization_data.R):
 Synthesizes data inputs and constants common to all subsequent scripts.